Last updated on March 6th, 2023 at 03:00 am

 Going to gyms may not be as productive as you think.
-In 2018, there was a study that showed that treadmills and elliptical overestimate calories burned by as much as 130 calories per 30 minutes of exercise.
-Knowing that you’ve burned so many calories, after all, will make you feel very accomplished and fit.
-However, if you’re really looking to shed weight then its accuracy is really needed.
+In 2018, a study showed that treadmills and ellipticals overestimate calories burned by as much as 130 calories per 30 minutes of exercise.
+After all, knowing that you’ve burned so many calories will make you feel accomplished and fit.
+However, its accuracy is needed if you’re looking to shed weight.

-Therefore, it is really important to know that these calorie calculators are inaccurate.
-Though there are cardio exercise machines which calorie calculators prove more accurate than others, there are no machines that you can 100% count on.
+Therefore, it is really important to know that these are inaccurate.
+Though there are cardio exercise machines whose calorie calculators prove more accurate than others, there are no machines that you can 100% count on. calorie calculators

 Are treadmill calorie counters accurate?

-In the same way, it is also extremely difficult to know exactly how many calories we’re burning while using a treadmill, or any exercise machine for that matter.
-You would have to count the cells and how much energy they are using.
+In the same way, it is also extremely difficult to know exactly how many calories we’re burning while using a treadmill, or any for that matter.
+You would have to count the cells.
+How much energy they are using?
 It’s too much effort.
 So, we settle for counters on exercise machines.

 You Can’t Count on Treadmill Calories Counters

-A study on exercise machines such as elliptical, treadmills, stationary bikes and treadmills and the accuracy of these machines’ calories counters.
-The calorie counters on elliptical were off by at least 42%.
+A study on exercise machines such as elliptical, treadmills, stationary bikes, and treadmills and the accuracy of these machines’ calorie counters.
+The calorie counters on the elliptical were off by at least 42%.
 The other machines measured smaller but significant margins of error.

-The formulas that treadmills and other equipment use varies but most machines follow the standard formula on The Compendium of Physical Activities.
+The formulas used by treadmills and other equipment vary, but most machines follow the standard formula in The Compendium of Physical Activities.

-Different machines use different standard formulas in counting the calories while working out.
-There are several factors that must be taken into equation when computing for your calories.
+Different machines use different standard formulas to count calories while working out.
+Several factors must be taken into the equation when computing your calories.

 Sometimes in gyms, you need to input personal information such as your age and body composition before you use a cardio machine.

-Here are the personal factors that are relevant in calorie burning:
+Here are the personal factors that are relevant to calorie burning:

 - Body Size: Bigger body frames can burn more calories.

-- Age: There are machines that require your age and there are machines that don’t.
-It depends on the kind of equation that the machine uses to compute for your calories count.
-However, it’s also important to note that as you grow older, your capability to burn a certain number of calories changes.
-You can always make up for it by changing the intensity and frequency of your work out though.
+- Age: Some machines require your age, and some machines don’t.
+It depends on the kind of equation that the machine uses to compute your calorie count.
+However, it’s also important to note that your capability to burn a certain number of calories changes as you age.
+You can always make up for it by changing the intensity and frequency of your workout, though.

-- Body Composition: By keeping an eye on the changes of your body composition, you can monitor the changes in your muscle mass as you lose weight.
+- Body Composition: By monitoring the changes in your body composition, you can monitor the changes in your muscle mass as you lose weight.
 In this way, you can plan your diet more effectively.

-- Fitness Level: Your body is more liable to burning calories when you are a beginner to a workout program.
-As you do it for longer time, you will find that you are losing less calories from doing the same routine.
-It’s important to explicitly state your fitness level to level the intensity and frequency of the routines that you need.
+- Fitness Level: Your body is more liable to burn calories when you are a beginner to a workout program.
+As you do it for a longer time, you will lose fewer calories from doing the same routine.
+It’s important to explicitly state your fitness level to level the intensity and frequency of your needed routines.

-So, if you’re really serious about losing weight, experts do not recommend relying on the calorie counters of treadmills, or other gym equipment.
+So, if you’re serious about losing weight, experts do not recommend relying on the calorie counters of treadmills or other gym equipment.

 Treadmill Incline Calorie Counter